siriknikita/poly-micro-frontend-demo/docs/README.md

 - [Core Components](./components/core.md)
 - [Component Import Guide](./components/import-guide.md)

+## User Guide

+A comprehensive user guide is available to help you understand and use the application effectively:

+- [User Guide](./user-guide.md) - Detailed instructions for using all features of the application

+## Implementation Details

+For developers, we provide detailed implementation documentation:

+- [Service Filters Implementation](./implementation/service-filters-implementation.md) - Technical details of the service filtering system

 ## Getting Started

-To understand how these components work together, start with the [Core Components](./components/core.md) documentation, which explains the main application structure and navigation flow.
+To understand how these components work together, start with the [User Guide](./user-guide.md) for a high-level overview, then explore the [Core Components](./components/core.md) documentation, which explains the main application structure and navigation flow.

 ## Online Documentation